 Test Results – found a 24 page Service Manual and a 8 page Reset Printer Guide.
 It was the only site to find these two technical documents, although strangely it didn’t find the far more common Quick Start documents.

 Over 800,000 user manuals in PDF format.
-A wide range including tech stuff, home appliances, toys, music etc.
+Download free manual range includes tech stuff, home appliances, toys, music etc.

 No predictive search feature but you can search by manufacturer or category then by product name.